SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-submitting-pull-requests.md

 I squash them!

 Many small commits are helpful for review, but when the pull request is merged, I really only care about the sum of that work.
 Squashing is a merge strategy that turns all of those small commits into one commit.
 I use that strategy to keep my main branch's history from becoming cluttered, and so the code from each PR is more easily traceable.

+## What's Your Process?

+I'd love to hear about your process and where it differs from mine.
+Feel free to start a discussion in the comments.

+Happy coding!